 If you’re having challenges in your sex life such as: spending too much time alone, too much time with the guys, lack of confidence, anger issues, ineffective dating skills, a bachelor’s lifestyle, trouble committing, trouble communicating and connecting emotionally with your partner, unusually low or high interest in sex, erection challenges, too much partying, substance abuse, pornography issues, sexual compulsivity, or other addictions, fidelity issues, and so on, Angelo can help you conquer your concerns, getting you more of what you really want.

-If you’re a straight man that engages in cross dressing partly for sexual pleasure, please go to the gender area for more information.
+If you’re a heterosexual man that engages in cross dressing or a straight transgender man, please go to my gender page for more information.

 In the conservative times of the late 1940’s and early 1950’s, Kinsey introduced the Kinsey scale, stating that males do not represent two mutually exclusive populations, either heterosexual or homosexual.
 Nature rarely, if ever, has two discrete categories for anything.
 Non-exclusive or occasional same sex behavior has been observed in over 1500 animal species.
 Male sexuality, he proposed, is thus a continuum, or fluid in nature, and most men find themselves somewhere between the two opposite camps.
 Furthermore, a man’s position may shift several times over his lifetime.
 Suffice it to say, that same sex behavior is not the same as being gay.